adikulkarni0/pxdocs/content/operations/operate-other/scaling/scale-down.md

 ### Suspend active cloudsnap operations

-1. Identify any active cloudsnap operations being run on the node you intend to decommission:
+1. Identify any active cloudsnap operations being run on the node that you intend to decommission:

     ```text
     pxctl cloudsnap status